driatv/fruit_basket/README.md

 # fruit_market

 ## How to run the project:
-1- Clone the project__
+1- Clone the project<br />
-2- Run command mvn clean install in the good repository__ 3- Run command java -jar java -jar target/fruit-market-1.0-SNAPSHOT.jar__ 4- See the results.
+2- Run command mvn clean install in the good repository<br />
+3- Run command java -jar java -jar target/fruit-market-1.0-SNAPSHOT.jar<br />
+4- See the results.